 Barcelona: Casa Milà (La Pedrera)

-Casa Mila, also known as La Pedrera, is one of Barcelona’s most important landmarks.
+Casa Mila, also known as La Pedrera, is one of the most important landmarks of Barcelona.
 This modernist building was designed by the famous architect Antoni Gaudí and opened in 1912.

 The Fundació Catalunya – La Pedrera has recently registered a design mark, hence, the building is now trademark protected.
 However, there is Freedom of Panorama in Spain which allows you to photograph and distribute works permanently located on streets, squares, parks, etc. Pictures of the interiors, however, are a whole different story.